ladislas/dotfiles-old/README.md

 To update later on, just run that command again.

 ### Sensible OS X defaults

+**NOTE:** it has been removed for the moment and will come back when I get time.

 When setting up a new Mac, you may want to set some sensible OS X defaults: